-Although I’m probably tool young to be talking about life as a whole, I feel like the book of Ecclesiastes is right in saying that everything in life apart from God is like chasing after the wind.
+Although I’m probably too young to be talking about life as a whole, I feel like the book of Ecclesiastes is right in saying everything in life apart from God is like chasing after the wind.
 Every hope and dream will come to nothing.
 And at the end we will all lie in our coffins waiting to be buried.

 When my close friend John died last fall, they published an article about him that said he dreamed of opening a coffee shop.
 But as his friend, I know John’s life-worth wasn’t in this dream.
 He put his worth in the saving work of Jesus—and he used this love of making coffee to bring glory to God.

 I recently heard a talk by Tim Keller where he said that young people are more likely to believe there is something in life that will satisfy them.
 But I suppose anyone who has lived life without God would probably say they really thought there would be more in life.